 In accordance with Section 61(6) of the Local Government Act 2020, the Chairperson does not have a casting vote in the election of Mayor or Deputy Mayor as these positions must be elected by an absolute Majority of Councillors.
 In the event of a tied vote on these circumstances, the matter is to be determined by lot.

-70. By Show of Hands
+70. By Show of Hands How Votes are Cast

-Voting on any matter is by show of hands.
+Voting on any matter is by show of hands or such other visible or audible means as the Chair determines.

 71. Procedure for a Division